siqb/CarND-Behavioral-Cloning-P3/README.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road as was recommended by the course lectures

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

 The data collected by driving around the track is biased towards driving straight.
 This is evidenced by the fact that the car often doesn't turn enough (or sometimes not at all) to avoid driving through the curve and veering off the track.
 This is especially true of the biggest curves in the track.
 We need the car to be able to generalize to more driving conditions.
 I took the following steps to rebalance the dataset: